Angela is an avid reader who studied English Literature in college. She has a passion for the written word and loves literature.

 Who Is Petruchio?

-Her quarrelsome behavior is not entirely due to her lack of being loved, but also her self-absorption.
+Her quarrelsome behavior is not entirely due to her lack of being loved but also her self-absorption.
 For the first time in Kate’s life, she sees others being verbally abused by someone other than herself, as Petruchio presents himself as an even worse shrew than herself.
 A turning point in her selfishness occurs when the servants bring out the “burnt” meat (IV.i.151).
-Despite Petruchio’s rebuke of the meat, she insists that it is okay.
+Despite Petruchio’s criticism of the meat, she insists that it is okay.
 Due to his harsh words towards the servants, Kate tries to reason with him by stating, “I pray you, ‘tis a fault unwilling” (IV.i.153).
 In one sense, she is hungry and will say anything to be allowed to eat the meat, regardless of its state.
-On the other hand, she does not refer to her own need of hunger, but defends the cook’s mistake.
-This willingness to step outside of herself in order to defend someone else reflects her ability to empathize.
+On the other hand, she does not refer to her own need for hunger but defends the cook’s mistake.
+This willingness to step outside of herself to defend someone else reflects her ability to empathize.

 As her awareness of others grows, so does her ability to show love.
-One example of this emergent love is seen as Petruchio and Kate first arrive at her father’s home.
+One example of this new love being for Petruchio is when Kate first arrives at her father’s home.
 Petruchio beckons a kiss.
 When she refuses the first time, he asks if it’s because she is embarrassed of him.
-She responds with, “But no sir, God forbid, but ashamed to kiss,” (V.ii.137) which signifies more the feelings towards public displays of affection during this time period rather than her feelings of kissing Petruchio.
-Her initial resistance may also be because she is not used to showing affection, due to the lack of love she has felt previously.
+She responds with, “But no sir, God forbid, but ashamed to kiss” (V.ii.137), which signifies more the feelings towards public displays of affection during this time than her feelings of kissing Petruchio.
+Her initial resistance may also be because she is not used to showing affection due to the lack of love she has felt previously.

 This statement is also significant because it expresses her sincerity towards Petruchio as a husband.
-She uses the expression “God forbid” which emphasizes her feelings against being ashamed of him.
-Through her word choices, one can see that she has truly fallen in love with Petruchio.
-In the next line, she again proves her growing love for him.
-Petruchio playfully hints that since she won’t kiss him in public, they should go home.
-Her response is, “nay I will give thee a kiss.
-Now pray thee, love, stay” (V.ii.139).
-Kate’s willingness to kiss Petruchio is more than just a desire to stay at her father’s house; her word choice proves this.
-This is seen because she calls him “love,” before she kisses him.
+She uses the expression “God forbid,” emphasizing her feelings against being ashamed of him.
+Through her word choices, one can see that she has indeed fallen in love with Petruchio.
+In the following line, Kate again proves her growing love for him.
+Petruchio playfully hints that they should go home since she won’t kiss him in public.
+She responds, “nay I will give thee a kiss.
+Now, pray thee, love, stay” (V.ii.139).
+Kate’s willingness to kiss Petruchio is more than just a desire to stay at her father’s house; her word choice proves this, which she reveals when she calls him “love” before she kisses him.
 This affectionate term further signifies that she has fallen in love with Petruchio.

 Taming the Shrew

-Just as the word “love” is chosen, her word choices in the final speech prove she is truly in love with Petruchio and sincere in what she says to the two women.
-As she describes a husband to Bianca and the widow, she states “thy husband is thy lord, thy life, thy keeper, / thy head thy sovereign, one that cares for thee” (V.ii.153).
-The first three things reflect the views of a marriage in the sixteenth and seventeenth century.
+Just as the word “love” is chosen, her word choices in the final speech prove she is genuinely in love with Petruchio and sincere in what she says to the two women.
+As she describes a husband to Bianca and the widow, she states, “thy husband is thy lord, thy life, thy keeper, / thy head thy sovereign, one that cares for thee” (V.ii.153).
+The first three things reflect the views of marriage in the sixteenth and seventeenth centuries.
 The last part of her description shows the sincerity in what she is saying.
-The, “one that cares for thee,” indicates her acknowledgment, despite Petruchio’s crazy antics, that he truly cares for her.
+The “one that cares for thee” indicates her acknowledgment, despite Petruchio’s crazy antics, that he genuinely cares for her.
 If she had meant it to be sarcastic, this admission of being cared for would seem out of place and misguided.

-Not only has her love for Petruchio completely blossomed, but her ability to empathize has as well, which again is seen through her word choices.
-In the last scene as she gives her speech to Bianca and the widow, this emergent compassion is again revealed.
+Not only has her love for Petruchio ultimately blossomed, but her ability to empathize has as well, which again is seen through her word choices.
+As she gives her speech to Bianca and the widow in the last scene, this new compassion is again revealed.
 During this scene, she begins chiding the two women about their childish behavior towards their husbands.
-She reveals this by explaining this behavior through a husband’s eyes.
-Kate recognizes that her husband is working hard in order for her to have food on the table and a safe home.
-This admission goes further than just recognition of a husband’s willingness to work hard and to provide for his wife; she also claims that her willingness to be submissive and loving is “too little payment for so great a debt” (V.ii.160).
+She shows this by explaining this behavior through a husband’s eyes.
+Kate recognizes that her husband is working hard for her to have food on the table and a safe home.
+This admission goes beyond just recognizing a husband’s willingness to work hard and provide for his wife; she also claims that her desire to be submissive and loving is “too little payment for so great a debt” (V.ii.160).